-III.
 REGIONAL ECONOMIC OUTLOOK

 The fallout from multiple shocks continues to influence the macroeconomic environment in the AFS region and delay recovery.
-Ten of the 13 AFS countries are now expected to reach their prepandemic real per capita GDP in or after 2023 while growth of the region's largest economy (South Africa) remains among the lowest (Figure 1).
-Medium-term growth prospects remain weak for most AFS countries to address large development agendas -thus requiring bolder structural reforms and additional financing.
-Inflation in the region is largely being driven by rising food prices but expected to decline in most countries in 2023 and beyond.
+Ten of the 13 AFS countries are expected to reach their pre-pandemic real per capita GDP in or after 2023 while growth of the region's largest economy (South Africa) remains among the lowest (Figure 1).
+Mediumterm growth prospects remain weak for most AFS countries to address large development agendas -thus requiring bolder structural reforms and additional financing.
+Inflation in the region is expected to decline in most countries in 2023 and beyond.

 Fiscal vulnerabilities across countries remain significant with high debt levels, rising borrowing costs, and weak financial positions of many state enterprises.
 General government debt (GGD) as a share of GDP remains above the pre-pandemic level in most countries.
-Four countries (Comoros, Mozambique, Zambia, and Zimbabwe) are either facing high risk of debt distress or are in debt distress4.
-While medium-term fiscal projections indicate a decline in the GGD/GDP ratio for the AFS region, the ratio is expected to remain above the prepandemic level in most countries.
+Four countries (Comoros, Mozambique, Zambia, and Zimbabwe) are either facing high risk of debt distress or are in debt distress5.
+While medium-term fiscal projections indicate a decline in the GGD/GDP ratio for the AFS region, the ratio is expected to remain above the pre-pandemic level in most countries.
 The average current account deficit is anticipated to decline in 2023 amid the drop in energy prices.
 Most AFS countries continue to face exchange rate pressures (Figure 2).
 The region's import cover has been declining since 2020 and is expected to remain below pre-pandemic levels over the medium-term.

-4 Based on Debt Sustainability Analyses as of 30 September 2022.
+5 Based on Debt Sustainability Analyses as of 30 September 2022.